AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/capture-visualiser/capture-show-files.md

 > The internal Capture engine uses the Capture 2020 version *(in Titan v13 and v12, Capture 2018 was used; in Titan v11 and below, Capture Atlas was used)*.
-You will not be able to import files from newer versions of Capture - use the **"Export for Capture 2020"** function in the File menu of the full version of Capture to save the file as a version which can then be imported.
+You will not be able to import files from newer versions of Capture - use the
+<strong>"Export for Capture 2020"</strong> function in the File menu of the full version of
+Capture to save the file as a version which can then be imported.

 You can import fixtures from full Capture but you need to ensure that